folktexts

 # Use a dataset or feed in your own data

-dataset = ACSDataset(acs_task_name) # use `.subsample(0.01)` to get faster approximate results
+dataset = ACSDataset.make_from_task(acs_task_name) # use `.subsample(0.01)` to get faster approximate results

-# ...in order to get more accurate binary predictions
+# ...in order to get more accurate binary predictions with `.predict`

-from folktexts.benchmark import CalibrationBenchmark
+from folktexts.benchmark import Benchmark, BenchmarkConfig

 ```

-## Benchmark options
+## Benchmark features and options

 ```

-usage: run_acs_benchmark [-h] --model MODEL --task-name TASK_NAME --results-dir RESULTS_DIR --data-dir DATA_DIR [--few-shot FEW_SHOT] [--batch-size BATCH_SIZE] [--context-size CONTEXT_SIZE] [--fit-threshold FIT_THRESHOLD] [--subsampling SUBSAMPLING] [--seed SEED] [--dont-correct-order-bias] [--chat-prompt] [--direct-risk-prompting] [--reuse-few-shot-examples] [--use-feature-subset [USE_FEATURE_SUBSET ...]]
+usage: run_acs_benchmark [-h] --model MODEL --results-dir RESULTS_DIR --data-dir DATA_DIR [--task TASK] [--few-shot FEW_SHOT] [--batch-size BATCH_SIZE] [--context-size CONTEXT_SIZE] [--fit-threshold FIT_THRESHOLD] [--subsampling SUBSAMPLING] [--seed SEED] [--use-web-api-model] [--dont-correct-order-bias] [--numeric-risk-prompting] [--reuse-few-shot-examples] [--use-feature-subset USE_FEATURE_SUBSET]

-[--use-population-filter [USE_POPULATION_FILTER ...]] [--logger-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
+[--use-population-filter USE_POPULATION_FILTER] [--logger-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}]

 options: